Image-X-Institute/MRI_DistortionPhantom/docsrc/index.rst

 MRI_DistortionPhantom
 =====================

-Geometric distortion in Magnetic Resonance Imaging (MRI) iS a serious problem.
+Geometric distortion in Magnetic Resonance Imaging (MRI) is a serious problem.
 The purpose of `this repository <https://github.com/ACRF-Image-X-Institute/MRI_DistortionPhantom>`_ is to provide code such that users can automatically build a simple and cheap MRI distortion phantom to characterise MRI distortion.

 Compared to other MRI distortion phantoms, this is: